Singular and Plural Nouns: Rules, Examples, and Exercises

 Nouns with Multiple Acceptable Plurals

-Certain nouns accept two plural forms, often depending on the context or formality:
+Certain nouns accept two plural forms, often depending on context or formality:

 - focus → focuses / foci